Nick Ford

-Nicolas "Nick" Ford (born October 8, 1999) is an American football center who is a free agent.
-He played college football at Utah.
+Nicolas Ford (born October 8, 1999) is an American professional football center for the Massachusetts Pirates of the Indoor Football League (IFL).
+He played college football for the Utah Utes.

-Early life and high school
+Early life

 Ford was raised in San Pedro, California, playing high school football at San Pedro High School.
-He committed to play college football at Utah on February 1, 2017.
+He committed to play college football for the Utah Utes on February 1, 2017.

 Professional career

-Ford was signed by the Jacksonville Jaguars as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL Draft.
+Ford was signed by the Jacksonville Jaguars as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL draft.
 He was waived on August 30 and signed to the practice squad the next day.
 He was released off the practice squad on September 12, 2022.

+On December 12, 2024, Ford signed with the Massachusetts Pirates of the Indoor Football League (IFL).